trychlos/pwix-roles/README.md

 It can be configured by calling `{{> prEditPanel (args) }}`, where `args` is an object with following keys:

-- `id`: optional, the user identifier
-- `user`: optional, the user full record
+- `user`: optional, the user identifier or the user full document record
-- `roles`: optional, a ReactiveVar which is expected to contain the array of currently attributed roles.

-Order of precedence is:
-1. id
-2. user
-3. roles

-If `id` is specified, this is enough and the component takes care of read the attributed roles of the identified user.

-Else, if `user` is specified, then the component takes care of read the attributed roles of the user.

-Else, if `roles` are specified, then they are edited from this var.

-If none of these three parms is specified, then the edition begins with an empty state.
+If the user is not specified or not identified, then the edition begins with an empty set of roles.

-The caller can get the result in two ways:
+The caller can get the result back in two ways:

 - either by listening at the `pr-change` event: